WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

+Final scripts are written in Python.
+Sonia - Django !
+!! * For requirements like install packages

 ### Prerequisites